karenwzhang/Human-Activities-Data-Analysis/README.md

     From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-FinalResult.txt: the exported final data after going through all the steps described above.
+3.FinalResult.txt: the exported final data after going through all the steps described above.